gabrielhgcamargo/reco/README.md

 # reco
 "Movie, Book, and TV Series Recommendation Project: A website that provides personalized recommendations based on user preferences.
-Built with Node.js, Express.js, MongoDB, React.js.
+Built with Node.js, Express.js, MongoDB, HTML, CSS.
 Excited to continue enhancing the user experience and exploring new content.
 Join the project and contribute!"